-Are there any requirements that must be satisfied taking courses in the major?
+Are there any requirements that must be satisfied before taking courses in the major?

 Algebra I is a prerequisite for all majors.
-Algebra I competency may be verified with a passing score on the College's placement test or completion of the appropriate course.
-Students also need a grade of "C" or better in one year of high school laboratory science or in BIO 010 or CHM 010.
+Algebra I competency may be verified with a passing score on the College's placement test or by completion of the appropriate course.